-Because Little Athletics is a totally voluntary organisation, Centres cannot operate without the assistance of parents each week in fulfilling the many and varied duties required.
+As Little Athletics is a totally voluntary organisation, Centres cannot operate without the assistance of parents each week in fulfilling the many and varied duties required.
 These include officiating at an event, managing an age group, recording results, working in the canteen, to name just a few.
 Little Athletics is one of the few sports where parents can become fully involved in their child’s sporting interests.
 There are always plenty of experienced parents and officials on hand to answer any questions you may have.

+At Little Athletics we understand that just like our athletes, our parents come from a diverse range of backgrounds and as such have different talents and experiences.
+There is a place for everyone at Little Athletics and there are a number of ways that you can become involved.
+You may have skills that the centre doesn’t even know they need.
+So if you think you can help with something, let the committee know.
 Regardless of whether or not this is your first involvement as a Little Athletics parent, it is always worthwhile, at the start of each season, to consider what your role will be over the next six months or so.

 Your child is in a sport that provides an opportunity for immediate and long term benefits.
 The benefits include: higher levels of fitness; better health; a pleasurable social environment and the satisfaction derived from skilled performances.
 Little Athletics can provide a launching pad for a life-long involvement in sport, whether it be elite or purely recreational.
 Little Athletics is the Foundation for All Sports, and it offers young people life skills which will stand them in good stead for the future.